 Remove the bloodline by cutting away the dark piece from the center of the steak.
 Two cuts are all you need.
 Wash the fish under cold running water and pat dry with paper towels.

+You can season the second side with a little salt.
 Repeat with the remaining fish.

-How to Cook The Fish on The Stove
+To Cook The Fish on The Stove

 How To Cook a Thick Piece of Swordfish